psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 LXXVIII.
 When morning fair the sun did greet
 From slumbers sweet we fresh awoke —
-" Dear friends from hence I now depart—
+"Dear friends from hence I now depart—
 'Twas thus the parting princess spoke.

 LXXIX,